Ambika14-3/SDRAM-Controller/README.md

 # Software Flowchart for the Verilog Code of SDRAM-Controller

 After deciding all the State Diagrams, the most challenging part of this project was to come up with Verilog Code and various approaches were encountered of which the below Algorithm plan was finally selected.
 The Verilog Code developed for this project looks more unusual than the below FlowChart.
+Please have a look!

 ![CA_SDRAM_Ctrl_Flowchart-1](https://user-images.githubusercontent.com/66430218/115138285-c2218c00-a048-11eb-8917-61ff7ee334dd.jpg)